 The NPM has a multichannel analyzer function that measures the signal strength or 'height' of each neutron signal pulse and is able to store the number of counts for each pulse height in a histogram.
-The user may specify the number of bins in this pulse height histogram within certain discrete ranges (generally, 64 to 1024 bins), and each bin can record over 4 billion counts.
-The user may use the Command Set to specify the number of bins in the histogram, select the time period over which the histogram is developed, or zero the histogram.
+The user may specify the number of bins in this pulse height spectrum, or histogram.
+The number of bins must be one of the following: 64, 128, 256, 512, or 1024.
+Each bin can record over 4 billion counts.
+The user may use the Command Set to specify the number of bins in the histogram.
+Additionally the user may query the current accumulated histogram or zero the histogram at any time .
+If the Datalogging option is selected, the user may configure the time period at which the histogram is periodically recorded.
+For further details, see Section 6.6.7.

-4.4.8 Differential Arrival Time Histogram:
+4.4.8 Differential Arrival Time Spectrum:

-The NPM can measure the time between successive neutron counts and record these times in a histogram.
+The NPM can measure the time between successive neutron counts and record these times in a Differential Arrival Time spectrum, or DT Histogram.
+The Delta T time per DT histogram bin size is user selectable in 1 usec levels.
 This function is useful in neutron coincidence counting.
-(This feature is not available with the NPM3100U model).
+For further details, see Section 6.6.8.